Claire Sturgess: XFM

 She joined London's Xfm when it launched as a full-time station in September 1997 and left in 2007.
 As well as hosting her own evening show, she filled in for Karl Pilkington on Ricky Gervais and Stephen Merchant's XFM radio show.

 NME Radio

 In June 2008, she joined the line-up of the new NME Radio, presenting the breakfast show and her Saturday afternoon show.
 She is also a continuity announcer for Sky One and Sky Movies.

 Absolute Radio

 In 2015 Claire Sturgess joined Absolute Radio, taking the 4-6 pm slots on both Saturdays and Sundays, the latter being a request show.
 She now presents Fridays 7-10 pm (Absolute '80s Greatest Hits), Saturdays 7-10pm (Classic Rock Party) and Sundays 6pm-8pm (Absolute Radio Request Show).
 She also presents weekdays 10 am-1 pm on Absolute Classic Rock.

 Greatest Hits Radio

 In 2025, she joined Greatest Hits Radio taking over from Kate Thornton on Saturday afternoons.

+Mellow Magic

+From 2 February 2026, Claire Sturgess is joining Mellow Magic Breakfast 7am to 10am.
+Taking over from Jen Thomas as she is moving to Magic Musicals & Virgin Radio UK.